ftCLI/FoundryTools-CLI/README.md

 # ftCLI
-A command line interface to manupulate fonts using FontTools.
+A command line font editor.

 Requires Python 3.8 or later.